Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 Acceptance of what happens, without an active response or resistance.

 Passivity will quietly accept the intolerable without so much as a raised eyebrow.
 However, passivity is never driven by hatred or spite.
-It is typically born out of laziness, fear of causing offense, or fear being disliked or made fun of (Proverbs 29:25, Proverbs 26:13).
+It is typically born out of moral laziness, fear of causing offense, or fear being disliked or made fun of (Proverbs 29:25, Proverbs 26:13).

 There was a shocking display of passivity on the news this past week.
-A drag queen (a man dressed as a woman) danced at an event in a diner where both adults and children were in attendance.
+A drag queen (a man dressed as a woman) danced around at an event in a diner where both adults and children were in attendance.
 He spun around the room in a very provocative fashion, repeatedly lifting his skirt in the faces of the audience as he sang a very crude song about a female body part.
-The whole incident was troubling to watch and quite frankly, super gross.
+The whole incident was quite frankly, super shocking and really gross.

 Here’s the thing though,

-It was clear from the body language of the audience there were the adults’ present who were obviously uncomfortable with the whole performance.
+It was clear from the body language of the audience there were quite a few adults’ present who were clearly uncomfortable with the whole thing.
 Nonetheless, not one person walked out.
 No one attempted to remove the children.
 Not a single soul present did anything at all to protest an event that would have been viewed as an obvious act of child abuse just a couple of years ago.

 Sigh.

-The sin of passivity is causing all sorts of systemic evil to take root every sphere of life (Proverbs 29:25).
+The sin of passivity is causing all sorts of systemic evil to take root every sphere of modern life (Proverbs 29:25).
 Passive elders and docile church members who look the other way when they see sin in the lives of their pastors, priests and church leaders are a key reason Christianity is held in such low regard in our society.
-Fear of confrontation (a form of passivity) creates a breeding ground for abusive and unjust situations to flourish.
-Spouses who choose to ignore their partner’s sin rather than lovingly confront it create the perfect environment for sin to take root in the entire family.
-Passive parents who refuse to correct or discipline their disobedient children are at least partly responsible for the social chaos our culture is experiencing.
-Passive voters are the primary reason so many democracies have gone off the rails in recent years.
+Fear of confrontation (an especially dangerous form of passivity) creates a breeding ground for abusive and unjust situations to flourish.
+Spouses who choose to ignore their partner’s sin rather than lovingly confront it create the perfect environment for sin to flourish in the life of their spouse.
+This causes generational curses to take root in their children and grandchildren.

 Passivity can be defined as the sin of allowing sin to continue unchecked.